Characterisation of individual gates using twirling circuits: Results

 \subsection{Twirl}

-In this subsection using the results in Sec.~\ref{sec:approach}, I show how to obtain the twirl as done using the Clifford gate set.
-As the group generated by the matrices in Eq.~\eqref{eq:the_group} forms a unitary 2-design, the twirl of any channel \(\mathcal{E}\) with respect to \(\mathbb{G}\) is
+In this subsection, using the results in \sref{sec:approach}, we show how to compute the \(\design\)-twirl.
+Because the group \(\design\), defined in Eq.~\eref{eq:the_group}, forms a unitary 2-design, the matrix representation, discussed in Eq.~\eqref{eq:matrix-representation}, of the twirl of any channel \(\noise\) with respect to \(\design\) is

-Now I show how to use Lemma~\ref{lemma:2} to obtain the twirl with respect to \(\mathbb{G}\).
+Next, we show how to use Lemma~\ref{lemma:2} to obtain the same transformation as twirling with respect to \(\design\) but using a fixed circuit.

 First, consider an auxiliary ququart to compute the matrix